How to Get Leaders to Support Change Management

 employees adopting and using the change?"

 If you want to see leaders really start to think about change management in a new way, this is the key question to ask because the adoption contribution for our most important changes is often quite significant .

 What are the actual problems our senior leaders, project teams, and organization in general are experiencing?
 How do we position change management as a solution to those problems?

 Leaders have too many things to focus on, such as innovations, managing expectations, and driving more value for customers.
 Not having change management on a project or an initiative is not the problem leaders have.
 The real problem is they have an important change on the table, and they signed up to make it happen, so it needs to deliver results and outcomes to the organization, to peers, to shareholders.
 What is it about this project that keeps the leader up at night?
 What is it about this project that gets them up in the morning?
 Change management is the not the goal—it is the way we enable the leader to achieve their goals.

 Prosci research shows a direct correlation between how well we manage the people side of a change and how well we deliver on a project promise.
-We are six times more likely to meet or exceed project objectives with excellent change management.
+We are seven times more likely to meet or exceed project objectives with excellent change management.
 And delivering expected outcomes on projects is a real problem you can help leaders solve with change management.